steveblue/angular2-rollup/README.md

 ## Can I run LiveReload with the Production build?

 Livereload is still available in this mode, however you have to go an extra step to unlock this feature for the prod build.
-We recommend using `ngr build dev` for development, since the JIT Compiler or ngc in `--watch` mode allows for a faster workflow.
-In cases where you want to test the production build on a local machine with the watcher you can use the following command: `ngr build dev --watch --serve`
+We recommend using `ngr build dev` for development, which uses AOT in --watch mode, mirroring the production build in a lot of ways.
+In cases where you want to test the production build on a local machine with the watcher you can use the following command: `ngr build prod --watch --serve`

 For livereload to work in the browser for the production build you currently you have to edit `src/public/index.html`.